LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

    :end-before: _raja_list1_end
    :language: C++

-Each of these prints the same integer sequence shown above.
+Each of these variants prints the same integer sequence shown above.

 One interesting thing to note is that with ``RAJA::TypedListSegment`` and ``RAJA::forall``, the actual iteration value is passed to the lambda loop body.